yakconsulting/spidersoftdev.github.io/content/posts/2017-03-31-how-to-choose-the-right-technology-for-your-next-project.md

 The only way to use PHP – you have to build it, smartly – make [small services](https://en.wikipedia.org/wiki/Microservices) which are working independently.
 So when the time comes (you reach your 10k, 100k, 1m of users) you can replace some of them with [GoLang](https://golang.org/).

-## What about the frontent ?
+## What about the frontend ?

 Should we use any frontend framework or just play with vanilla JavaScript and HTML5.
-The answer depends about scope of the project.
-If you are prototyping to validate idea, you don't have to go full [React](https://reactjs.org) or [VueJS](https://vuejs.org) - you can start simple with pure JavaScript and decide if you really looking for more, or something is missing.
+The answer depends on scope of the project.
+If you are prototyping to validate idea, you don't have to go full [React](https://reactjs.org) or [VueJS](https://vuejs.org) - you can start simple with pure JavaScript and decide if you're really looking for more, or something is missing.

 What I&#8217;m trying to say &#8211; build and deploy fast &#8211; and iterate often.